 A fabulously relaxing home, Inglewood Cottage provides for a family friendly holiday sleeping 2-6 guests in a stunning Hampshire location on the south coast.
-The pet friendly cottage is in New Milton, a rural town, a couple of miles to the New Forest and just over one to the nearest beach.
+The pet friendly cottage is on a quiet road in New Milton a few miles to the New Forest and just over one to the beach at Barton on Sea.